iatulb/task_management/README.md

 ## Git clone the repository

-you can use the command "git clone https://github.com/iatulb/task_management.git" Once project is at your directory, then go porject directory and execute the command "flutter pub get"
+you can use the command "git clone https://github.com/iatulb/task_management.git" Once project is at your directory, then go project directory and execute the command "flutter pub get"

 This will execute all the required dependecies.